grimreaper/cpython/Doc/howto/unicode.rst

 Functions in the :mod:`os` module such as :func:`os.stat` will also accept Unicode filenames.

-The :func:`os.listdir` function returns filenames and raises an issue: should it return the Unicode version of filenames, or should it return bytes containing the encoded versions?  :func:`os.listdir` will do both, depending on whether you provided the directory path as bytes or a Unicode string.
+The :func:`os.listdir` function returns filenames, which raises an issue: should it return the Unicode version of filenames, or should it return bytes containing the encoded versions?  :func:`os.listdir` can do both, depending on whether you provided the directory path as bytes or a Unicode string.
 If you pass a Unicode string as the path, filenames will be decoded using the filesystem's encoding and a list of Unicode strings will be returned, while passing a byte